 Visualization of Group-related Differences in Histopathology Data: Deliverables from the project team included three posters presented at FDA/PhUSE CSS meetings and one publication.
 It is the project team's intent to place HistoGraphic on a publicly accessed site for downloading.

-Data Consistency: SEND Datasets and Study Report: The Data Consistency: SEND Datasets and the Study Report Working Group formed at PhUSE CSS 2016 and was tasked with identifying and addressing potential inconsistencies between the study report and SEND v3.0 datasets.
+Data Consistency: SEND Datasets and Study Report: The Data Consistency: SEND Datasets and the Study Report Working Group project formed at the PhUSE CSS 2016 and was tasked with identifying and addressing potential inconsistencies between the study report and SEND v3.0 datasets.
 Team members identified scenarios which could lead to inherent differences between SEND datasets and study reports.
 The team created a listing of potential inconsistencies identified and associated recommendations, which are provided in this paper.

 |Optimizing the Use of Data Standards

-Standardizing Data within the Inspection Site Selection Process Final Version: 26-MAY-16: "Guidance for Industry: Providing submissions in electronic format.
+Standardizing Data within the Inspection Site Selection Process Final Version: 26-MAY-16: Guidance for industry: Providing submissions in electronic format.

 Summary of Traceability References: This paper summarises and interprets traceability references found in the public domain (e.g. conference papers, CDER Common Data Standards issue document, etc.).